-1 2 (4 The final decision regarding assignment and reassignment shall be made by the Special Education Department administrative designee.
-3 4 (b) Displaced unit members transferred or reassigned shall be granted two days of bankable release time to relocate.
-5 (c) Involuntary Reassignments 6 7 Involuntary reassignments shall be based upon the educationally-related needs of th District, utilizing the following procedures: e 8 9 10 11 (The Special Education teacher to be involuntarily reassigned shall be offered a meeting with the Special Education Department administrative designee.
-At this meeting, the reasons for the reassignment and the new assignment shall be identified. - 12 13 14 (2 If the Special Education teacher declines to meet, the new assignment shall be communicated in writing, with a written offer to meet and review the reasons fo the reassignment. r 15 16 (3 Prior to beginning the new assignment, the Special Education teacher may reque a voluntary reassignment in accordance with Article $26.7(a)(1)$. est 17 18 (4 The final decision regarding assignment and reassignment shall be made by the Special Education Department administrative designee.
-19 20 21 22 26.7 For the purpose of calculating case load maximum for Resource Specialists pursuant to Education Code 56362 C, two hundred five (205) day work year Year-Round Multi-Tr Resource Specialists shall be considered a 1.111 full-time equivalent and the caseload maximum shall adhere to edcode.
+1 2 3 4 (b) Displaced unit members transferred or reassigned shall be granted two days of bankable release time to relocate.
+5 (c) Involuntary Reassignments 6 7 Involuntary reassignments shall be based upon the educationally-related needs of the District, utilizing the following procedures: 8 9 10 11 (1 The Special Education teacher to be involuntarily reassigned shall be offered a meeting with the Special Education Department administrative designee.
+At this meeting, the reasons for the reassignment and the new assignment shall be identified.
+12 13 14 (2 If the Special Education teacher declines to meet, the new assignment shall be communicated in writing, with a written offer to meet and review the reasons for the reassignment.
+15 16 (3 Prior to beginning the new assignment, the Special Education teacher may request a voluntary reassignment in accordance with Article 26.7(a)(1).
+17 18 (4 The final decision regarding assignment and reassignment shall be made by the Special Education Department administrative designee.
+19 20 21 22 E R or the purpose of calculating case load maximum for Resource Specialists pursuant to ducation Code 56362 C, two hundred five (205) day work year Year-Round Multi-Track esource Specialists shall be considered a 1.111 full-time equivalent and the caseload naximum shall adhere to edcode.
 23 26.8 24 25 (a) When mainstreaming Special Day Class students in Grades K-6, students will be assigned equitably amongst all classes, across tracks at the appropriate grade level.
 26 27 28 29 (b) Regular Education teachers shall be invited to the IEP Team meeting when mainstreaming into their class will be considered.
 Where existing IEPs identifying mainstreaming are to be implemented, pre-planning and consultation between the teachers and/or administrative staff will occur.
-30 31 (c) When mainstreaming Special Day Class students, options to mitigate the impact on class size will include, but not be limited to: 32 33 (Providing mainstreaming when other students are pulled out of the class for othe services or other activities; er 34 (2 Sharing Instructional Aides; 35 (3 Providing mainstreaming when at-risk students are being served by other staff; 111
+30 31 (c) When mainstreaming Special Day Class students, options to mitigate the impact on class size will include, but not be limited to: 32 33 (1 Providing mainstreaming when other students are pulled out of the class for other services or other activities; 34 (2 2) Sharing Instructional Aides; 35 (3 Providing mainstreaming when at-risk students are being served by other staff; 111

-1 2 (4) Other mutually agreed options developed at the site that do not violate the Collective Bargaining Agreement.
-3 4 (d) Placement of mainstreamed students, and/or peer models will not exceed the stated contractual class size maximums.
-5 6 7 8 9 Resource Specialist Program (RSP) teachers and Special Day Class (SDC) teachers may submit time cards for up to ten hours (10) annually, in thirty (30) minute increments, for after school IEP meetings only (at late start schools meetings may be before school).
-Time begins thirty (30) minutes after the completion or before the start of the professional day.
-10 11 12 13 Special Education teachers and support providers shall have equal access to base curriculum including the same materials (Teacher's Education, digital and print) provided as general education base curriculum for each grade level of each student in their class/on their caseload.
+- (4) Other mutually agreed options developed at the site that do not violate the Collective Bargaining Agreement. - (d) Placement of mainstreamed students, and/or peer models will not exceed the stated contractual class size maximums. - 26.9 Resource Specialist Program (RSP) teachers and Special Day Class (SDC) teachers may submit time cards for up to ten hours (10) annually, in thirty (30) minute increments, for after school IEP meetings only (at late start schools meetings may be before school).
+Time begins thirty (30) minutes after the completion or before the start of the professional day. - 26.10 Special Education teachers and support providers shall have equal access to base curriculum including the same materials (Teacher's Education, digital and print) provided as general education base curriculum for each grade level of each student in their class/on their caseload.